 The colour is rich and dark (like French press coffee), but there is barely any bitterness in the brew.
 The tea’s energy is grounding and warming, making it ideal for afternoon drinking during the PNW’s rainy season.
 Having been stored in an ideal environment, the flavour has developed elegantly; the cakes are loosely pressed (by stone), also helping the tea to mature.
 This is a beautiful yet very affordable introduction to the world of aged tea!

 Fan Xiuli and Gao Feng

 Important: 16 years of storage in Menghai has left a mark on the traditional paper wrapper on many of these cakes.
-You may find parts of the wrapper torn.
+You may find parts of the wrapper torn or slightly stained.

 TEA HORSE ROAD | YIWU 2006

 15 seconds | multiple steeps | Gong Fu Style

 Gao Feng and Fan Xiuli are tea producers and ambassadors of Chinese culture (tea, painting, music…).
 Originally from Northeast China, they currently live and work in Menghai.